Gabriel-Vianna/Coderbyte-Challenge/Ticket_Breakdown.md

 Create a new column on the Agent table in the database.
 This column can be named as 'custom_id'.
 The "custom_id" column allows the facility to save and retrieve 'custom_id' for a specific Agent.
-The "custom_id" column is a nullable field, so it is not mandatory that Facilities create a custom_id.
+The "custom_id" column is a nullable field, so it is not mandatory that Facility create a custom_id.
 Expected effort: 6 hours

 Implementation Details: